 Table of contents

-Defining an SSL certificate, we should start by explaining what the http and https protocols are.
-In a nutshell, they are used to transfer data from the server of a website to web browsers.
-The main difference between the two is that the https protocol is enriched with SSL certificate, which makes the data sent using it secure.
+To define an SSL certificate, we should first explain the HTTP and https protocols.
+In a nutshell, they are used to transfer data from a website’s server to web browsers.
+The main difference between the two is that the HTTP protocol is enriched with an SSL certificate, which makes the data sent using it securely.

 What is an SSL certificate used for?

-SSSL certificate is used to secure the data of users of a given website on the path between the web server and the web browser they are currently using.
-Data secured by an SSL certificate includes login credentials for various types of user accounts, such as mail or bank accounts.
+SSL certificate is used to secure users’ data of a given website on the path between the web server and the web browser they are currently using.
+Data secured by an SSL certificate includes login credentials for various user accounts, such as mail or bank accounts.
 Securing data transmission in this way is especially important for any online payments.
-In case the site does not have an SSL certificate, the data transmitted, is in an open way, which can easily be intercepted and used.
-So, when using websites, we should pay attention to whether they have an SSL certificate before we provide any personal information.
+In case the site does not have an SSL certificate, the data transmitted is in an open way, which can easily be intercepted and used.
+So, when using websites, we should consider whether they have an SSL certificate before providing any personal information.

-Badly-installed SSL certificate on a site, and positioning
+Poorly installed SSL certificate on a site and positioning

 An improperly installed SSL certificate on a site can bring our SEO efforts more trouble than good.
-Therefore, if we conduct any SEO activities, we need to make sure it is correct, preferably already at the stage of SEO audit of the site in question.
+Therefore, if we conduct any SEO activities, we need to ensure they are correct, preferably already at the stage of an SEO audit of the site.

-The most common mistake that occurs when installing an SSL certificate is the lack of redirection between the http and https protocol versions of the site.
-As a rule, for the Google search engine robot http://domena.pl and https://domena.pl are two different websites, and in this case we are dealing with duplicate content the entire content of the site.
-As we know duplicate content basically rules out the possibility of achieving high rankings for any keywords, so avoiding this mistake by adding a 301 redirect when installing an SSL certificate is crucial to our SEO efforts.
+The most common mistake when installing an SSL certificate is the lack of redirection between the site’s http and https protocol versions.
+As a rule, for the Google search engine robot, http://domena.pl and https://domena.pl are two different websites, and in this case, we are dealing with duplicate content for the entire site.
+As we know, duplicate content rules out the possibility of achieving high rankings for any keywords, so avoiding this mistake by adding a 301 redirect when installing an SSL certificate is crucial to our SEO efforts.

-Another element to keep in mind when installing an SSL certificate on a site is the internal linking that has been done so far.
+Another element to remember when installing an SSL certificate on a site is the internal linking done so far.
 Any link that appeared in the content, links, images or CSS must be changed to a version with https.

 Does a well-installed SSL certificate affect positioning?

-Google does not mention the direct positive effect of installing an SSL certificate on a site’s keyword positions, but having one is one of the requirements for websites.
-Therefore, we can guess that its absence will to some extent prevent us from effective positioning.
+Google does not mention the direct positive effect of installing an SSL certificate on a site’s keyword positions, but having one is a requirement for websites.
+Therefore, we can guess that its absence will, to some extent, prevent us from effective positioning.

 Summary

-As we can see, an SSL certificate carries the same benefits for SEO efforts, so it should definitely not be overlooked, and its installation should be done correctly with proper redirects.
-A properly added SSL certificate will significantly facilitate our SEO, but also help build trust in our website in the eyes of its users.
+As we can see, an SSL certificate carries the same benefits for SEO efforts, so it should definitely not be overlooked.
+Its installation should be done correctly with proper redirects.
+A properly added SSL certificate will significantly facilitate our SEO and help build trust in our website in the eyes of its users.

 Let's talk!